Knowing What NOT to Invest

 They feel as though they need to squeeze out every ounce of investment return they can on every dollar they have.
 This is especially true when market prices have recently climbed.

-That’s admirable and correct when you are not dependent on your Retirement Bucket™ to support your cash flow, but extremely dangerous and foolish in your retirement years.
+That’s admirable and correct when you are not dependent on your Retirement Bucket™ to support your cash flow, but extremely dangerous and foolish on the other side of The Employment Dependency Threshold™.

 As difficult as it may seem at first, it’s critical that you get comfortable with the fact that not every dollar you own will be invested earning “market” rates of return.